WILD CARROT FARM

-The farm offers seasonal produce at local markets including the Canton Main Street Farmers Market in Collinsville and Mockingbird Kitchen in Bantam.
+The farm offers seasonal produce at local markets including Highcroft Apartment Homes in Simsbury, Canton Main Street Farmers Market in Collinsville and our farm in Torrington, CT.

-Be sure to join our email list to receive weekly updates on our produce listing and availability, and additional market locations.
+Be sure to join our email list to receive weekly updates on our produce listing and availability, and additional market updates.

 WILD CARROT CREW & WORK SHARE

 The Wild Carrot Story